mtgleeson/tiatesting/README.md

 |tiaVcsClientName|N/A|<string>|Specifies the client name used when connecting to the VCS system.
 Only currently used for Perforce.|For Perforce it will default to use the value in the 'p4 set' command.|false|

 ## What is Tia
 Tia ia a free test impact analysis library.
-It analyses changes made to source code and automtically selects the tests to run for your test runner.
-It's designed as a developer productivity tool to increase the effecency of developers by cutting down the time required to get feedback on changes.
+It analyses changes made to source code and automatically selects the tests to run for your test runner.
+It's designed as a developer productivity tool to increase the efficiency of developers by cutting down the time required to get feedback on changes.

 Tia has been designed to be unintrusive in your day-to-day work flow.
-Once it's setup and configured, it will automatically hook in your build automation tool test system to select the tests, and then update the mapping and record the statsics at the completion of the test run.
+Once it's setup and configured, it will automatically hook into your build automation tool test system to select the tests, and then update the mapping and record the statsics at the completion of the test run.

-Through the tracking of statistics it, Tia can generate reports that show how successful each teet suite is, and how long it takes to run.
+Through the tracking of statistics, Tia can generate reports that show how successful each test suite is, and how long it takes to run.
 This information can be useful in tracking poorly written or problematic tests that need attention to improve the overall health of the test suites and your builds.

 ## How Does Tia Work
 Tia collects and stores a mapping of methods that are executed for each of your test suites.